sveltevietnam/sveltevietnam.dev/CONTRIBUTING.md

 ## Translations

-There is an ongoing effort to translate Svelte sites ([svelte.dev](https://svelte.dev), [kit.svelte.dev](https://kit.svelte.dev/), [learn.svelte.dev]) to Vietnamese.
-You can:

-- contribute translation to [learn.sveltevietnam.dev](https://github.com/sveltevietnam/learn.svelte.dev/issues/1), our forked version of [learn.svelte.dev],
-- join the [Svelte Vietnam Discord][sveltevietnam.discord] and participate in the `#translation` channel,
+There is an ongoing effort to translate [svelte.dev](https://svelte.dev) to Vietnamese.
+You may join the [Svelte Vietnam Discord][sveltevietnam.discord] and participate in the `#translation` channel.
-- provide your feedback and ideas in the original issue [#149](https://github.com/sveltevietnam/sveltevietnam.dev/issues/149).

-> [!NOTE]
-> Currently we are only focusing on translating [learn.svelte.dev] first because its repo is isolated from the others, making it easy to manage, sync, and deploy.

 ## The [Svelte Vietnam Blog][sveltevietnam.blog]

 Submit your blog post or link a post you already published somewhere.
-This is a great way to contribute and at, the same time, express yourself and share your ideas and experience with the community.
+This is a great way to contribute and at, the same time, share your ideas and experience with the community.

 - Learn more by visiting the [Svelte Vietnam Blog][sveltevietnam.blog].
 - Join the `#blog` channel in [Discord][sveltevietnam.discord] for further discussion.